jdubkim/Self-play-on-Multi-Snakes-Environment/README.md

-# Algorithms Analyses on Multi Snakes Game Environment
+# Competitive Self-play on Multi Snakes Game Environment

-In this project, multi-snakes game environment and some famous Deep RL algorithms were implemented, and analyses on each algorithm were done.
+In this project, multi-snakes game environment and some famous Deep RL algorithms were implemented, and the agent was trained in this environment using self-play method.
 This project was proposed by OpenAI as one of the topics from ['Requests for Research 2.0'](https://blog.openai.com/requests-for-research-2/).
 The proposed research topic was as follows:
 1) Set up a reasonably large field with multiple snakes.
-2) Solve the environment using self-play with some RL algorithms, and obsever what happens.
+2) Solve the environment using self-play with some RL algorithms, and observe what happens.
    e.g. train current policy against a distribution of past policies.
 3) Inspect the learned behavior.